 Alaska contains a wide diversity of ecological communities ranging from coastal temperate rain forests to mixed boreal hardwood forests, and includes expansive black spruce bogs.
 Extensive areas of alpine tundra, shrub land, high peaks, and glaciers occupy the non-forest areas.
 Field work conditions in Alaska are often arduous.
-Work may be performed in inclement weather (cold, rain, snow), on steep, slippery, and/or brushy slopes, and in the presence of moose, bear, wolves, and biting insects.
+Work may be performed in inclement weather (cold, rain, snow), on steep, slippery, and/or brushy slopes, and in the presence of biting insects.
 A significant amount of off-trail hiking is required for these positions.
 Employees must carry a 45-pound pack daily; with pack weights occasionally exceeding 55 pounds.

 Alaska crews regularly travel in small aircraft including helicopters.
 Additionally, employees carry a firearm for bear protection and are subject to a federal background investigation and pre-hire and random drug testing.
 Firearm training, practice, and certification is an annual mandatory safety requirement for all Alaska field staff.
 In Alaska's Coastal Unit, employees also conduct an underwater helicopter egress training on an annual basis.
-Although attempts are made to honor special dietary preferences, accommodations may not be possible in all field operation settings.